Falklands, South Georgia & Antarctica + Circle 23 days aboard Sylvia Earle

 Ushuaia - Embarkation

 After a leisurely breakfast at your hotel, you can join your included half-day tour of Ushuaia and its surrounds.
 This beautiful city is the capital of the Tierra del Fuego province and its unique landscape of mountains, sea, glaciers and forest is simply a delight to explore.
-This fantastic tour will take you to some of Ushuaia’s most impressive areas including The Mission, Solier and Brown neighbourhoods where you can see the ancient houses belonging to the first families in Tierra del Fuego, and the nearby Martial Glacier where you can enjoy a chair lift ride to some excellent hiking trails that reward in superb views over Ushuaia and the Beagle Channel.
-There will also be time to visit the End of the World Museum where you can get an insight into the history of Tierra del Fuego, before heading to the port in the mid-afternoon to board the Greg Mortimer.
-Settle into your comfortable cabin and get to know your home for the next 20 nights as the ship sets sail through the scenic Beagle Channel and we begin our epic adventure of a lifetime.
+This fantastic tour will take you to some of Ushuaia’s most impressive areas including The Mission, Solier and Brown neighbourhoods where you can see the ancient houses belonging to the first families in Tierra del Fuego and superb views over Ushuaia and the Beagle Channel.
+There will also be time to visit the End of the World Museum where you can get an insight into the history of Tierra del Fuego, before heading to the port in the mid-afternoon to board the Sylvia Earle.
+Settle into your comfortable cabin and get to know your home for the next 21 nights as the ship sets sail through the scenic Beagle Channel and we begin our epic adventure of a lifetime.
 A luggage transfer from the hotel is included today.

-As your ship sails north towards the Falkland Islands, keep an eye out in one of the many observation areas for the seabirds, including albatross and giant petrels, which follow the ship, and possibly some whale sightings.
-Enjoy informative lectures on the wildlife, history and geology of the areas you are about to discover and attend bio security briefings for your brief visit to the Falklands.
-Your onboard photography guide can help you to perfect your wildlife photos in preparation for your first of many landings.
+As your ship sails south through the famous Drake Passage keep an eye out in one of the many observation areas for the whales and seabirds, including albatross, which follow the ship, and the first of many iceberg sightings.
+Enjoy informative lectures on the wildlife, history and geology of the areas you are about to discover and attend bio security briefings for your time in Antarctica.
+As we approach the Shetland Islands on day 4, the excitement will build as we prepare the first of many landings in Antarctica.
+Possible landing sites here may include the Aitcho, Robert or Deception Islands.

 Welcome to the wildlife paradise of South Georgia, a mostly uninhabited land filled with historic associations, spectacular scenery and the world’s largest king penguin rookeries.
 Lying wholly within the Antarctic Convergence, South Georgia is a life-sustaining haven to some of the world’s largest congregations of wildlife, and your time here will allow for an in-depth exploration of the island, with your captain choosing each day the best spots to visit for the ultimate wildlife and scenic experiences.
 You will explore the stunning northern coast as well as the Stromness and Grytviken harbours, where 3000-metre peaks form dramatic backdrops to the remains of whaling stations.
 You can enjoy Zodiac excursions each day, and for the kayakers there are plentiful areas along the beautiful coastline to explore and get up close to the playful seals that frequent the waters.
 Enjoy walks along the beaches where an abundance of basking elephant seals, feisty fur seals and busy penguins jostle for the perfect spot, and take the time to soak up the sights and sounds of this simply remarkable island.